 - An increase in women and a decrease in men (both by 2%) in the lower pay quartile.

 - More women than men in part time roles, which impacts the bonus gap as the figures are calculated on actual amounts paid, not the full-time equivalent amounts.

 How do the figures compare to last year?

-For AXA - Global Healthcare diversity and inclusion continue to be as important as ever, with a focus not only on gender but also on ethnicity, disability and sexual orientation inclusion, with an aim to build stronger foundations for change across our whole workforce.
-We continue to support employee resource groups and programmes aimed at promoting diversity and inclusion.
-We will continue to offer a range of flexible working options, across all levels and all roles and ensure fairness in recruitment processes and continue to identify, develop and review our talent pipelines, to ensure that women are fairly represented and are in a good place to achieve more senior roles in the workplace.
+We are fully commited to gender equality across AXA - Global Healthcare, and offer a range of flexible working options across all levels and all roles.
+We will also continue to identify, develop and review our talent pipelines, to ensure that women are fairly represented and are in a good place to achieve more senior roles in the workplace.

 I can confirm that our data is accurate and has been calculated according to the requirements of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.